 Abandoned equipment and lost or misplaced articles.
 Any equipment or articles of the Exhibitor remaining past the expiration of the Conference period may be considered abandoned and may be disposed of at the owner’s expense.
 The Convention Center shall have the sole right to collect and have custody of any articles left on the premises by Exhibitor’s invitees and to provide for the disposition thereof.
 Neither the ODA nor the Convention Center shall assume any responsibility for losses suffered by the Exhibitor or its agents, servants, employees, or invitees due to the theft or disappearance of equipment, articles, or other personal property in and at the Convention Center.

 Attendance After Show Hours.
-To ensure maximum security for the open exhibits and merchandise, after-hours work and/or entertainment will not be permitted in the Exhibit Hall.
-All Exhibitors must leave the Exhibit Hall when the show closes each day.
+To ensure maximum security for the open exhibits and merchandise, after-hours work and/or entertainment will not be permitted in the Solutions Marketplace.
+All Exhibitors must leave the Solutions Marketplace when the show closes each day.